-In Grid Control, alerts are generated by a combination of factors and are defined on specific metrics.
+Enterprise Manager alerts are generated by a combination of factors and are defined on specific metrics.
 A metric is a data point sampled by a Management Agent and sent to the Oracle Management Repository.
-In the Alert Log Metric group, set Oracle Grid Control to monitor the alert log for 'Alert' and 'Block Corruption'.
+In the Alert Log Metric group, set Enterprise Manger to monitor the alert log for 'Alert' and 'Block Corruption'.

-- Use Grid Control events to monitor Data Guard system availability.
+• Use Enterprise Manager events to monitor Data Guard system availability.

-Set Grid Control metrics 'Data Guard Status' and 'Apply Lag' to monitor the availability of logical and physical Data Guard configurations.
+Set the metrics 'Data Guard Status' and 'Apply Lag' to monitor the status of Data Guard configurations.